Woodbridge, Suffolk: Governance

 Woodbridge lies in the East Suffolk district of the shire county of Suffolk.
-It is a civil parish; the town council, which is based at Woodbridge Shire Hall, was formed in 1974 as a third-tier successor to the urban district council and has a mayor and 16 councillors elected for four wards.
-The town is currently represented by the Conservative Therese Coffey in the Suffolk Coastal parliamentary constituency.
+It is a civil parish; the town council, which is based at Woodbridge Shire Hall has a mayor and 16 councillors elected for four wards.
+The town is currently represented by the Labour MP Jenny Riddell-Carpenter in the Suffolk Coastal parliamentary constituency.
 The county councillor is the Liberal Democrat Caroline Page.

+In 1894 Woodbridge became an urban district which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Woodbridge.
+On 1 April 1974 the district was abolished and became part of Suffolk Coastal in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2019 Woodbridge became part of East Suffolk district.

 Education and the arts

 The town has state and grant-aided primary and secondary education at Farlingaye High School, Woodbridge Primary School, Kyson Primary School, and St Mary's Church of England Voluntarily Aided Primary School.
 The co-educational independent Woodbridge School has junior and senior departments and facilities for boarding.